Barker-Quantitative-Trading/Backtesting/docs/CONTRIBUTING.md

 6. **Merge into main**
     - Review and fix all comments.
+    - Ensure your branch is completely up to date with main to avoid any conflicts.
+To do this use command:
+        - `git merge origin/main`
     - Once approved by a reviewer merge into main.

 **Note** -